Chicamán Maternal and Child Health Project

 El Quiché is a department located 250 kilometers north of the capital of Guatemala, with a population of more than 655,000 people.
 Out-of-pocket household costs account for 69% of total health spending; for impoverished families, this cost can be catastrophic.
 El Quiché has the country’s highest rate of maternal mortality at 192 per 100,000.
 72% of children have chronic malnutrition, and 67% of the population live in extreme poverty.

 The main causes of morbidity in Guatemala in children 5 and under are respiratory infections and diarrhea.
 Medical Teams International is working in three zones, totaling 16 villages, within the Municipality of Chicamán.
 Our work in this region is supported by the work of volunteer teams from our partner, Providence Health & Services.

 Reduce morbidity and mortality among women of reproductive age and children under 5 in the municipality of Chicamán, El Quiche:

 - Improve child health through increased access to community level health services and improved household practices, as well as water systems

 - Improve quality of child health by training and strengthening health facility staff to provide better quality care

 - Improve child nutrition through community growth monitoring and promotion, improved feeding practices, and access to micronutrients

-- Improve community health through health clinics, medicines and medical supplies, improved latrines, and improved stoves
+- Improve community health through health clinics, medicines and medical supplies, improved latrines and water systems

 Ojo de Agua Team